 - Marital status

-- Type of Document held by applicant (official Passport, Ordinary Passport, Diplomatic Passport or Service passport)
+- Type of Document held by applicant (official Passport, Ordinary Passport, Diplomatic Passport, or Service passport)

-- Number on travel document (passport number)
+- The number on the travel document (passport number)

-- Validity of travel document
+- The validity of travel document

-- Applicant’s home address, email address and telephone number
+- Applicant’s home address, email address, and telephone number

 - State whether you have received immigration advice on this application